 Some loved them, some hated them - but private bus operators depended on them

-General Motors-Holden Australia (GM-H) began offering Bedford OBs as complete buses including both chassis and body in 1947.
+General Motors-Holden Australia (GM-H) began offering Bedford OBs as complete buses in 1947.

-Of the 12,766 Bedford OB chassis’ built at Vauxhall Bedford’s Luton plant, all were conventional (engine out front) with around a dozen being built in forward control layout (flat front/body over engine).
+Of the 12,766 Bedford OB chassis built at GM’s Vauxhall-Bedford, Luton UK plant, all were conventional (engine out front) with around a dozen being built in forward control layout (flat front/body over engine).

-The private bus market in Australia after WW2 was dominated by conventional layout pre-war buses from US manufacturers, such as Federal, White, Diamond T, GMC and Reo.
+The private bus market in Australia before and immediately after WW2 was dominated by conventional layout pre-war buses from US manufacturers, such as Federal, White, Diamond T, GMC and Reo.
 GM-H itself had recently built complete Chevrolet buses.

-But GM-H wanted a forward control bus that was modern, different and bold, with a design that would set a new benchmark in Australia.
+But GM-H wanted an all metal forward control bus, that was modern, different and bold, with a design that would set a new benchmark in Australia.

 GM-H established exclusive distribution of Bedford OBs through its dealer network while withdrawing the opportunity for other bus body builders from building on the Bedford OB chassis.
 However, the similar Bedford ‘O’ series conventional truck chassis was still accessible by other bus body builders.